-Habitat Stepping Stones is a non-profit initiative developed at Macquarie University.
+Habitat Stepping Stones is an Australia wide, non-profit initiative, developed at Macquarie University.

-The Habitat Stepping Stones website makes it easy for you to find beautiful food, water and shelter elements to add to your backyard or balcony to create a habitat stepping stone for local wildlife.
+Our project helps you find food, water and shelter elements to add to your backyard, balcony, work or outdoor space in order to create a habitat stepping stone for local wildlife.

 See Angus Stewart from ABC TV’s Gardening Australia talking about the Habitat Stepping Stones program in the 2-min video below.